reactjs/react.dev/src/content/reference/react/use.md

 #### Read Promises from data fetching libraries {/*read-promises-from-data-fetching-libraries*/}

 You can read the values of Promises returned from data fetching libraries with the `use` Hook.
-In this example the function `fetchMessage` is imported from a mock data fetching library.
+In this example, the function `fetchMessage` is imported from a mock data fetching library.
 The Promise returned by `fetchMessage` is stored in the `messagePromise` state variable and then passed to `use` to read.
 The result is then displayed to the user.
 While waiting for the Promise to resolve, the fallback of the Suspense component that wraps `Message` is displayed.

 <Sandpack>